PTauzowski/DLSHM/README.md

-# DLSHM Deep Learning Structural Healt Monitoring Package
+# Python package for Deep Learning and its application in Structural Health Monitoring (DLSHM)